Chambers's Encyclopaedia: Newnes era

-In 1944 the licence to Chambers's Encyclopaedia was acquired by George Newnes, Ltd., which had been publishing one-volume reference works for about a decade.
+In 1944 the licence to Chambers's Encyclopaedia was acquired by George Newnes Ltd, which had been publishing one-volume reference works for about a decade.
 In 1950, Chambers's Encyclopaedia.
 New Edition was published in fifteen volumes with great fanfare.
 While being international in scope, it has been described by Encyclopædia Britannica as British in orientation and conservative in approach with largely British contributors.
 Managing editor Margret D. Law called it a completely new work with an historic name and noted in the preface that the encyclopaedia "is primarily a British production and therefore no doubt reflects to some extent the intellectual atmosphere of post-war Britain.
 This implies belief in international co-operation rather than nationalistic isolationism, and in freedom of speech, and worship, information and association rather than in any totalitarian conception".
 The publication was celebrated at a luncheon at Grocers' Hall attended by over one hundred contributors and chaired by Sir Frank Newnes.
-It was announced that the encyclopaedia, which had taken six years to prepare, had cost £500,000 and included the work of over 2,300 authors.
+The encyclopaedia, which had taken six years to prepare, had cost £500,000 and included the work of over 2,300 authors.
 Lord Jowitt, the Lord Chancellor, gave the toast and described the endeavour as "outstanding proof" of British scholarship, while Mrs Law commented that she believed the work to be the first major encyclopaedia to be published in Britain since before the First World War.

 Subsequent reports from the publishers, Newnes, confirmed that the work was a great success, with sales requiring regular reprinting; this allowed for considerable revision of the work.
 By the 1961 revised edition, several million words had been revised or replaced and over half the total pages had been reset or changed in some way.
 The encyclopaedia was regarded as such a scholarly achievement that Mrs Law was made an OBE for her efforts.
 She retired in 1963.

 Unlike other encyclopaedias of the time, Chambers's Encyclopaedia forwent annual revision and attempted to publish new editions at roughly five-year intervals.
 A new edition was published in 1955 and another at the turn of the next decade.